-This letter is to inform you that Bon Scott is not meeting the course requirements in the Year 3 course Music.
+This letter is to inform you that $\underline{\text{Bon Scott}}$ is not meeting the course requirements in the Year 3 course $\underline{\text{Music}}$.

 There are concerns with the following Formal Assessment Task:

 Name of Task:

 Original Due Date:

 Concern with Assessment Task:

 Mark awarded:

 Issue/s which must be addressed:

-Date Task must be completed and given to class teacher:
+Date Task must be completed and giv ven to class teacher:

-To meet the required outcomes of the course, Bon must satisfactorily attempt all Assessment Tasks.

-Please discuss this important issue with your child and acknowledge receipt of this letter by signing the slip below and returning it to the Class Teacher.
+· course, Bon must satisfactorily attempt all Assessment Tasks. with your child and acknowledge receipt of this letter by signing the slip below and

-If you require further information, or wish to discuss this matter, please contact the Class Teacher.
+If you require further information, or w ish to discuss this matter, please contact the Class Teacher.

 Yours sincerely

-Mr Black Adder

-Mr John Smith
+Mr Black Adder Mr John Smith

-Class Teacher

-Studies Co-ordinator
+Class Teacher Studies Co-ordinator

-FORM E